 Being in the military is one of the greatest honours a person will ever feel.
-Ask a current serving military member or a veteran.
+Ask a currently serving military member or a veteran.

 Serving and protecting your country is a stressful job, especially when you are trained for combat and deployments are constant.

 While deployed the possibility of death is constant, but failing your mate/battle buddy is your number one priority.

 After completing your duty to your country and achieving your goals within the military what’s next?